 Current Senior Fellow: Brandi Geurkink

 It is clear that Artificial Intelligence (AI) has the potential to disrupt democracy, interfere with human rights, and erode the public's trust in online information.
 However, automated decision-making systems can also be part of the solution to many of these emerging threats.
 Further, current debates about algorithms tend to ignore the fact that our intelligent systems are ultimately designed and shaped by humans.

 The benefits and risks associated with automated decision-making flow from the tasks we choose to give to algorithms and the data that we feed them.
-Algorithms can help us stumble across the perfect song, or it can manipulate and polarize us.
-To contribute to this effort, Mozilla is recruiting Senior Fellows to work alongside staff as we explore ways to make trustworthy AI a reality.
+Algorithms can help us stumble across the perfect song, or they can manipulate and polarize us.

 The Responsible Computer Science Challenge supports promising approaches to integrating ethics into undergraduate computer science education through curriculum and pedagogy.
 The objective is to empower and educate a new wave of graduating technologists who bring holistic thinking to the design of tech products, ultimately driving a culture shift in the tech industry.
 This requires an understanding of academia, industry, and how cross-disciplinary collaborations are critical.
 As the Responsible Computer Science Challenge moves into its second Phase, the Challenge aims to focus on supporting under-represented voices in computing, expand to international institutions, and amplify the role of non-computing disciplines in shaping responsible computing

 These Senior Fellows contribute to Mozilla’s strategic efforts by working towards a pedagogical shift in responsible computing education.